 Resources described in this document are denoted by partial URIs that are relative to the root node of the API.
 This node serves as the head of the resource tree exposed through an API.
 In OpenAPI, the root node is identified by the url field of the Server Object.
 In this document the tag {root} designates the root node of a URI.

-The partial URIs used to identify Resources in this document are refered to as the resource path.
+The partial URIs used to identify Resources in this document are referred to as the resource path.
 The purpose of a resource path is to identify the referenced resource within the context of this standard.
-Implementors are encouraged to use these partial URIs in their implementations, thereby providing a common look and feel to OGC APIs.
+Implementers are encouraged to use these partial URIs in their implementations, thereby providing a common look and feel to OGC APIs.

-This standard defines Resources which may appear in more than one place in the API.
+The OGC API - Common standard defines Resources which may appear in more than one place in the API.
 These Resource Types are identified by name rather than by URI.

 Summary for Developers: